pymeasure/leco-protocol/control_protocol.md

 :::

-(coordinator-coordination)=
 #### Coordinator coordination

-Each Coordinator shall keep an up-to-date global {ref}`directory` with the Full names of all Components in the Network.
-For this, Coordinators shall notify each other about sign-ins and sign-outs of Components and Coordinators.
-On request, Coordinators shall send the Names of their local or global Directory, depending on the request type.

-For the format of the Messages, see {ref}`message-layer`.
+Coordinators are the backbone of the Network and need to coordinate themselves.

-(coordinator-sign-in)=
 ##### Coordinator sign-in

 A Coordinator joins a Network by signing in to any Coordinator of that Network.
 The sign-in/sign-out procedure between two Coordinators is more thorough than that of Components.
-During the sign-in procedure, Coordinators exchange their local Directories and shall sign in to all Coordinators, they are not yet signed in.
+During the sign-in procedure, Coordinators exchange their local Directories and addresses of all known Coordinatos.
+They shall sign in to all Coordinators, they are not yet signed in.
 The sign-in might happen because the Coordinator learns a new Coordinator address via Directory updates or at startup.
 The sign-out might happen because the Coordinator shuts down.